 Maya Moskvych is a veteran.
-She served as a volunteer fighter for several years, had six rotations, and planned to withdraw from the frotnline only when she won.
+She served as a volunteer fighter for several years, had six rotations, and planned to withdraw from the front line only after victory.

 Lutsk Archery Championship at Volyn National University.
 Photo: Oleksandr Khomenko / hromadske

-Athletes, schoolchildren and adults gather in the courtyard of the Volyn National University.
-They are preparing for the second city archery championship.
+Athletes, schoolchildren and adults gather in the courtyard of Volyn National University.
+They are preparing for the city's second archery championship.

-Coach Maya Moskvych comes a little later to check if everyone and everything is intact.
+Coach Maya Moskvych comes a little later to check whether everyone and everything is in their places.
 The judges fill in the minutes and the competition begins.

 Maya announces everyone's position, closely monitors the shots and counts the scores even before they are announced.
 There is a noticeable excitement in her looks and restraint.

 Maya Moskvych announces the preliminary results of the championship participants.
 Photo: Oleksandr Khomenko / hromadske

 After five hours of competition, Maya hangs medals around the winners' necks.
 Her student, thirteen-year-old Nazar Sobutskii took second place.